dmanzato/live-audio-classifier/README.md

 Audio recording utility.
 Records from microphone and saves as WAV file (mono, 16kHz by default).

 ### `demo_shapes.py`
 Minimal shape verification script.
 Tests the pipeline end-to-end: waveform → log-mel → model to verify tensor shapes.
+Useful for debugging shape mismatches and verifying the preprocessing pipeline works correctly before training.
+Generates a synthetic sine wave, converts it to a log-mel spectrogram, and runs it through the model to confirm all tensor dimensions are correct.

+### `evaluate.py`
+Model evaluation and comparison script.
+Evaluates trained models on a test set and computes accuracy, F1 scores, and per-class metrics.
+Can compare multiple models side-by-side.

+### `scripts/gen_demo_gif.py`
+Generates an animated GIF for the README showing spectrograms and predictions.
+Processes multiple audio files and creates a frame-by-frame animation with Top-K predictions.
+Useful for creating demo visualizations.

 ---